What will we cover?

 Resulting in this chart.

-This is part of a full course on Financial Risk and Return with Pandas and NumPy.
+This is part of a 2.5-hour full video course in 8 parts about Risk and Return.